piotr07da/EventOutcomes/README.md

 - GIVEN events, WHEN command, THEN events
 - Additional exception assertions
-- Additional arrangements and assertions on real and fake services
+- Additional arrangements and assertions on services, whether their real or fake implementations
 - Support for dependency injection
 - Independent of Event Sourcing and CQRS frameworks selection